PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/introduction_to_programming.md

 Computer language {term}`Syntax` is the prescription for the sequence of symbols required for any given instruction, and for the overall structure of the program.
 Syntax is unique to each language - each language requires a different set of syntactical rules.

-Creating a programme with the correct syntax means it can be correctly compiled, interpreted, and executed by the computer.
-But it does not mean the programme will do what you wanted it to do!
+Creating a program with the correct syntax means it can be correctly compiled, interpreted, and executed by the computer.
+But it does not mean the program will do what you wanted it to do!

-The semantics of a computer programme are the meaning and behaviour of the program.
-The logical flow of the programme must result in it completing the desired task correctly.
+The semantics of a computer program are the meaning and behaviour of the program.
+The logical flow of the program must result in it completing the desired task correctly.

 By analogy with ordinary writing:
 * The syntax would be the spelling and grammer.